Brief: This article explains several ways you can check the version of CentOS Linux distribution running on your machine.

 sudo yum install redhat-lsb

 As you might have noticed, you need to be a sudoer for running this command as you are installing a package.
-If you are a sudoer and you want to give someone sudoer rights, Checkout out this page.
+If you are a sudoer and you want to give someone sudoer rights, learn how to create sudo user.
 If you are not a sudoer, try contacting your system admin.

 After installing the package, run the below command: